You are here: Home > Unit on Reproductive Endocrinology and Infertility

 Role of BRX (also known as AKAP13) in osmotic stress, inflammation, and development

-Our previous studies on the gene BRX (now known as AKAP13), which we cloned, indicated that the gene encoded a large Rho-GEF proto-oncoprotein that is involved in estrogen and glucocorticoid receptor activation.
-In a recent collaborative study with Tomoshige Kino using mice haploinsufficient for BRX, we found that BRX was critical to the response of lymphocytes to osmotic stress through a pathway involving the nuclear factor of activated T cells 5 (NFAT5) and JIP4.
-In the past year, we reported that mice deficient for both alleles of the gene (Brx−/− mice) died in utero because of a failure of heart development.
-Our studies revealed that the BRX gene product coordinates Gas and Rho signaling with an essential transcription program in developing cardiomyocytes of mice, involving myocyte enhancer factor 2 C (MEF2C).
-In the coming year, we plan to examine the consequence(s) of haploinsufficiency for AKAP13 and to begin analysis of the Cre-Lox AKAP13 tissue–specific deletion in mice.
+Our previous studies of the gene BRX (now known as AKAP13), which we cloned, indicated that the gene encoded a large Rho-GEF proto-oncoprotein that is involved in estrogen and glucocorticoid receptor activation.
+In a recent collaborative study with Tomoshige Kino, using mice haploinsufficient for BRX, we found that BRX was critical to the response of lymphocytes to osmotic stress through a pathway involving the nuclear factor of activated T cells 5 (NFAT5) and JIP4.
+In the past year, we examined the consequence(s) of haploinsufficiency for AKAP13 and began analysis of the Cre-Lox AKAP13 tissue–specific deletion in the heart of adult mice.
+The studies support a role for AKAP13 in cardiac function and deepen our understanding of the in vivo function of the gene.

 Infertility and reproductive health disparities

 We continued to conduct studies on infertility and reproductive health disparities.
 Previously, we examined health disparities in reproductive outcome in women undergoing assisted reproduction treatments.
-The clinical study indirectly examined the hypothesis that lower pregnancy outcomes observed in African-American women than in Caucasian women are a result of altered endometrial responses possibly due to higher levels of estrogen during the ovarian stimulation.
+The clinical study indirectly examined the hypothesis that poorer pregnancy outcomes observed in African-American women than in Caucasian women are a result of altered endometrial responses possibly owing to higher levels of estrogen during the ovarian stimulation.
 Consistent with that hypothesis, when the endometrium was prepared similarly for embryo transfer, no ethnic differences in pregnancy rates were observed.
 In the past year, we examined factors such as cost in utilization of reproductive technologies by minority women.
 We found that economics and access to care influences use by African-American women but not by Hispanic women.
 Furthermore, despite increased use of assisted reproductive technologies by African American women, outcomes were worse than for Caucasian women.
 The results suggest that improved access to care may not translate into improved outcomes in some ethnic groups.
+In the past year, we examined the role that in utero events and trans-generational epigenetic marks may play in reproductive health disparities.

 - Cardozo ER, Clark AD, Banks NK, Henne MB, Stegmann BJ, Segars JH.
 The estimated annual cost of uterine leiomyomata in the United States.
 Am J Obstet Gynecol 2012;206:211.e1-9.